DemiOever/GFFQueryTool/README.md

 ---

 ## Ongoing processes
-* Implement the more effective way for the functions, that we have in mind.
 * Use the extended option to include Children
 * Writing in fasta format to a fasta file when chosen
-* Save the headers when parsing for writing away to GFF3 format
-* Rethink of rewrite the options in the commandline to be easier to use and more clear
 * Look at classes and/of methods that are time-consuming and implement a better way to do that task.
-At the moment we are working on filtering during parsing the gff file because it is the task that takes the longest.
 * Making all the tests for the methods/classes
 * If no outfile has been given or an invalid one then it should be written to a default gff file.